-I want to thank my academic advisors, Mr. Andre Dwijanto Witjaksono and Mr. Anang Kistyanto, for their invaluable guidance and support throughout my studies in the Master's in Management program at Universitas Negeri Surabaya.
+I would like to extend my heartfelt gratitude to my academic advisors, Mr. Andre Dwijanto Witjaksono, and Mr. Anang Kistyanto, for their invaluable guidance and support throughout my studies in the Master's in Management program at Universitas Negeri Surabaya.
 My sincere thanks also go to the faculty members and fellow students for their encouragement and insightful discussions, which greatly enriched my learning experience.
 Finally, I thank all the participants of my research for their cooperation, which was crucial to the success of this study.